Submissions

 Original scientific article

-Traditional investigative articles encompassing experimental or observational research, limited to 5000 words, 3 tables or figures (Except for Systematic Review and Meta-Analysis), and 40 references.
+Traditional investigative articles encompassing experimental or observational research are limited to 5,000 words, 3 tables or figures (except for systematic reviews and meta-analyses), and 40 references.
+Exceptionally, in agreement with the editor-in-chief, more tables/figures or references may be published.
 Only studies involving human participants will be published.
-As the mission of AK is to advance the knowledge of sport and exercise physiologists, sport scientists, sport physicians, and sport-performance researchers, authors need to clearly identify the athletic level and background of participants and make some statement on the transferability of the outcomes to other athletic cohorts and/or other sports.
-For each submission (when involved human being) a signed document (Ethical Committee) reporting the code number / time / and title of the investigation approved is needed while informed consent (Parents/Guardian for under 18y) must be reported in your manuscript.
-The submitted work should be original and should not have been published elsewhere in any form or language (partially or in full), unless the new work concerns an expansion of previous work.
-(Please provide transparency on the re-use of material to avoid the concerns about text-recycling (‘self-plagiarism’ / (threshold 0.5% acceptable)).
+As the mission of AK is to advance the knowledge of sport and exercise physiologists, sport scientists, sport physicians, and sport-performance researchers, authors must clearly identify the athletic level and background of participants and provide a statement on the transferability of outcomes to other athletic cohorts and/or sports.

 Brief Report